whamtet/Excel-REPL/readme.md

 ##Build and Installation

-Excel Repl is a Microsoft Visual Studio solution.
-Install Visual Studio 2013 (the free Express Edition is sufficient) and import this repository.
-Visual Studio's package manager is called NuGet.
-The NuGet dependencies are Clojure and Excel-DNA.
+Create a Visual Studio C Sharp Class Project and add the two C Sharp source files.
+Use Visual Studio's package manager NuGet to install Clojure and Excel-DNA dependencies.

-To Install into Excel without Visual Studio copy the contents of ClojureExcel/bin/Debug into %HomeDirectory%\AppData\Roaming\Microsoft\AddIns.
-Then open Excel

-1) For Excel 2013 select File > Options > Add-Ins > Go (at the bottom) > Browse.
-Select ClojureExcel-AddIn.xll and click ok.

-2) For earlier editions click Tools > Add-Ins > Browse and select ClojureExcel-AddIn.xll.

-Provided that you have copied the binary files correctly Excel Repl will automatically load every time you start Excel.
+To install on a machine copy the contents of Excel-REPL/bin/Debug into ~/AppData/Roaming/Microsoft/AddIns and then add via the add-ins menu.
+Excel-REPL will then auto-install every time you start Excel.

 ##System Requirements